AdamKenning/CE201-TeamProject/ProjectDocuments/Report/Sections/TeamEffortLog.md

 for this one this is where all the designs that i made are, i looked at the research that i did and implemented the things that i like from those pages, such as bright colours imagery and keep things simple. but for my final design it was to keep in cohesion with the other designs that other group members made so i went for something that was less colourful.
 ### Sprint 6 (University Week 8) : Website Coding (Html,CSS,etc) + documenation + future Changes
 - Code pages : https://ce201-team02.atlassian.net/browse/SCRUM-62
-on here i documented the work that i did and showed screenshots of development and changes the i would like to make in the future, such as making the graph work and changing the colour scheme etc.
+on here i documented the work that i did and showed screenshots of development and changes the i would like to make in the future, such as making the graph work and changing the colour scheme etc. and i incldues screenshots of my page. i also included refernces becuase i needed to know the table and graph format i put them in the jira scrum-62
-### Sprint 7 (University Week 9) : Report Writing + team effort + project management log
+### Sprint 7 (University Week 9) : Report Writing + team effort + personal project management log
 - Report writing : https://ce201-team02.atlassian.net/browse/SCRUM-69
-for the report writing i was given the requirements and risk assessment, i used the user stories that everyone made instead of the one i made by myself. in this sprint i also added my team effort log an project management log that was meant for every member to do.
+for the report writing i was given the requirements and risk assessment, i used the user stories that everyone made instead of the one i made by myself. in this sprint i also added my team effort log an project management log that was meant for every member to do. in the project mamagement template i said we need to add a bit about how well we worked as a team, and how well the project is going.

 ---